In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Acknowledgments

 All authors gratefully acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) in the framework of SPP 2244 (funding numbers: Schn1376 14.1, Re2974/26-1 and Gi1121/4-1).
-B.H. thanks the Alexander von Humboldt-Stiftung for the postdoctoral fellowship grant.
+B.H. acknowledges the Alexander von Humboldt-Stiftung for the postdoctoral fellowship grant and the support of the National Natural Science Foundation of China (Grant No. 12304012).
 M.S. and S.S. gratefully acknowledge funding from the Bundesministerium für Bildung und Forschung (BMBF) within the project tubLAN Q.0.
-M.E. acknowledges funding from the University of Oldenburg through a Carl von Ossietzky Young Researchers' Fellowship.
+M.E. acknowledges funding from the Carl von Ossietzky Universität Oldenburg through a Carl von Ossietzky Young Researchers' Fellowship.
+F.E. acknowledges support by DFG SFB 1375 (NOA) and BMBF FKZs 16K1SQ087K and 13XP5053A.
+The project was also partially funded by the QuanterERA II European Union’s Horizon 2020 research and innovation programme under the EQUAISE project, Grant Agreement No.101017733.